-The International Union for Conservation of Nature’s Red List of Threatened Species is a comprehensive source of information for the global conservation of animals.
+The International Union for Conservation of Nature’s Red List of Threatened Species is a comprehensive source of information for animals’ global conservation.

-There are 18 species of mammals in North America that are classed as Near Threatened on the IUCN Red List.
+There are 18 species of mammals in North America classed as Near Threatened on the IUCN Red List.

 - Steller sea lion